snac-cooperative/technical-docs/Requirements/DBUser API.md

   supplied by the database as a record id, which is a unique integer.
 User must have a unique username, which is some string; we currently use an email address for username.

-- Each user belongs to one or more roles, and roles have privileges, therefore users have privileges.
+- Each user has one or more roles, and roles have privileges, therefore users have privileges.

+- User by belong to groups, for the purposes of workflow.
+For example a group of users who are "All Reviewers" or the smaller group "Reviewers, Welsh".

+- Create and destroy Roles

+- Add privileges, but this can be done via manual methods since privileges must be integrated with the code.

+- Create, destroy, and manage membership of Groups

 - Support for data necessary to authenticate (log in), which is currently handled outside DBUser by OpenID.
 This data includes an access token and expires time.